OunTravela’s ethical charter

 Plastic pollution

-In Central Asia, there are few waste treatment plants and often everything is burned on site.
+In Central Asia, there are few waste treatment plants and often everything is burnt on site.
 To limit the scourge of plastic pollution, here are our recommendations:

 - Limit the use of plastic bags.

-Minimize your consumption of packaged products. - Buy fresh produce at markets or directly from farms.
+- Minimize your consumption of packaged goods.
+Buy fresh produce at markets or directly from farms.

-- Take your incinerable waste back to the next town.
+- Take your incinerable waste to the next town.

-- If there is garbage on your way, take a few minutes to pick it up, especially if you are motorized, you have no excuses.
+- If there’s garbage in your path, take a few minutes to pick it up, especially if you’re motorized, you have no excuses.

-- Take hazardous waste such as batteries back to your country.
+- Bring hazardous waste such as batteries back to your country.

 Stop or reduce your consumption of bottled water.
-Bottled mineral water is sometimes transported by trucks crossing dangerous roads.
+Bottles of mineral water are sometimes transported by truck over dangerous roads.

-- Use the water from your shower at the hotel sparingly.
-Don’t forget that a large part of the inhabitants don’t have running water; they often fetch water from the river and this water is precious and scarce.
-Glaciers are melting fast and water tables are scarce and low.
+- Use your hotel shower water sparingly.
+Don’t forget that many of the inhabitants don’t have running water; they often have to fetch water from the river, which is precious and scarce.
+Glaciers are melting visibly and water tables are scarce and tapped.

-- Use dry toilets as much as possible.
+- Use dry toilets wherever possible.
 For example, there is no sewage collection in Ladakh and villagers use river water for drinking and cooking.

-- In bivouacs, do not relieve yourself near the rivers.
+- When bivouacking, don’t relieve yourself near rivers.

-- Use biodegradable products to clean your dishes or clothes when you camp.
+- Use biodegradable products to clean your dishes and clothes when camping.

-- Don’t drive off pre-tracked trails.
-You risk damaging pastures or fragile ecosystems.
+- Don’t ride off the beaten track.
+You risk damaging pastures and fragile ecosystems.

 - Don’t hide your garbage in bushes or groundhog burrows.

-- Respect the regulations in force in reserves or nature parks (no camping, making fires, fishing, etc.).
+- Respect the regulations in force in nature reserves or parks (no camping, fires, fishing, etc.).

-- When you pay entrance fees (park, restricted area), demand the receipt (this helps to avoid misappropriation of these funds).
+- When paying entrance fees (park, restricted area), ask for a receipt (to avoid misappropriation of these funds).

 Consumption patterns

-Similarly, pay for services coming from local communities (guides, cooks, muleteers, porters, cleaning…).
-This is the best way to make them benefit directly from tourism money.
+Similarly, pay for services provided by local communities (guides, cooks, muleteers, porters, housekeeping…).
+It’s the best way to make them benefit directly from tourism dollars.

-Buy locally made souvenirs.
+Buy locally-made souvenirs.
 Learn about the practice and limits of price haggling.
-The same goes for tips left.
+The same goes for tips.

-Bargaining is culturally part of the commercial tradition in some countries.
-Refusing to bargain is often misinterpreted and can increase the cost of living.
-On the other hand, it should not be forgotten that small sums of money can be of great importance to the visitor.
+Bargaining is a cultural part of the commercial tradition in some countries.
+Refusing to do so is often misinterpreted and can contribute to an increase in the cost of living.
+On the other hand, it’s important to bear in mind that sums of money that are insignificant to the visitor can be of great importance to the recipient.

 Politeness and respect for customs

-It is important to learn about the people and their way of life, heritage, religion, environment and economy.
-We encourage you to learn a few words in the language of the destination, it makes the exchanges more interesting and your effort will be much appreciated.
+It’s important to learn about the local people and their way of life, heritage, religion, environment and economy.
+We encourage you to learn a few words in the language of the destination, as this makes exchanges more interesting and your effort will be much appreciated.

-Do not take pictures of the inhabitants without first asking their agreement.
+Don’t take photos of local residents without first asking their permission.

 Gifts and tips

-Gifts and presents are not innocent gestures.
-They can sometimes take on condescending or inappropriate connotations.
+Donations and gifts are not innocent gestures.
+They can sometimes take on a condescending or inappropriate connotation.

-Gifts, donations and tips that are too large, given the general standard of living in the country visited, destabilize local economic balances.
+- Gifts, donations and tips that are too large, given the general standard of living in the country visited, destabilize the local economic balance.

-Children who receive money for photos or because they beg no longer attend school, earn more money than their fathers: this can create important distortions in family structures (non-respect for the father and elders).
+- Children who receive money for photos or begging are no longer in school, and earn more money than their fathers: this can create major distortions in family structures (lack of respect for fathers and elders).

-Some donations can be dangerous when they are distributed at random, especially medicines.
-Hospitals and dispensaries, where they exist, are often better able to manage them.
-Similarly, sweets and candies have consequences long after we have passed through (dental caries).
+- Some gifts can be dangerous when distributed randomly, particularly medicines.
+Hospitals and dispensaries, where they exist, are often better placed to deal with them.
+In the same way, sweets have consequences long after we’ve gone (tooth decay).

 Motorized travel

-Travelling in a group and optimizing your seats!
-It’s quite simple but your impact will be divided by the number of people in your vehicle.
+- Travel together and make the most of your seats!
+It’s very simple, but your impact will be divided by the number of people in your vehicle.

-Pick up your waste and those encountered on your way.
-It’s good timing, there are several of you, so picking up the rubbish on a bivouac spot will only take you 5 minutes!
+- Pick up your litter and any other garbage you come across along the way.
+It’s a good thing there’s more than one of you, so picking up litter on a bivouac spot will only take 5 minutes!